Manifold Fitting under Unbounded Noise: Experimental Results

-This section consists of two parts.
-The first part provides numerical comparisons with the other methods mentioned in Subsection \ref{sec:motivation}.
-We implement relevant methods on several known manifolds, illustrate the output manifolds, and calculate the Hausdorff distances between the output and underlying manifolds.
-In the second part, we focus on real applications, and use our method to denoise facial images sampled from a long video.
-The results of our method are then contrasted with those of the other methods.
+This section comprises two parts.
+The first part provides numerical comparisons of the methods of \cite{mohammed2017manifold}, \cite{pmlr-v75-fefferman18a}, and \cite{Aizenbud2021}.
+Further, we apply relevant methods on several known manifolds, illustrate the output manifolds, and calculate the Hausdorff distances between the output and latent manifolds.
+In the second part, we focus on real applications, and use our method to denoise facial images sampled from a lengthy video recording.
+The results of our method are then compared to the findings of each of the other aforementioned methods.

+{\bf Implementation:} the MATLAB codes, together with all numerical examples used in this paper, are available at \url{https://zhigang-yao.github.io/research.html} which contains a GitHub link under the code tap.
+We have also implemented the related methods from \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}, since the authors of both papers have not provided implementation due to the nature of their work having been purely abstract.